 And finally, Keep it Up.
 Remember that keeping you healthy is not only your doctor’s job, but yours also.
 You have to figure out what you can do on your own time to keep yourself healthy and pain-free.

-My number one recommendations are to use my micro-break program, some sort of posture corrector like a brace or LumoLift, and to get a good mattress and pillows.
+My number one recommendations are to use some sort of posture corrector like a brace or LumoLift, and to get a good mattress and pillows.

 If you’re suffering from acute back pain, the best thing to do is to use ice, not heat, for 20 minutes on, 1 hour off, take an anti-inflammatory like Advil, and lie in a rest position on your back with two pillows under your knees.

 Lastly, do you have any other tips or advice to help those who work from the road stay happy, healthy and injury-free?